openebs-archive/openebs-docs/docs/architecture.md

 ![Maya is the control plane of OpenEBS](https://raw.githubusercontent.com/openebs/maya/master/docs/openebs-maya-architecture.png)

-OpenEBS provides a [dynamic provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/openebs), which is the standard Kubernetes external storage plugin.
-Primary task of OpenEBS PV provisioner is to initiate the volume provisioning to application PODS, and to implement the Kubernetes specification for PVs.
+OpenEBS provides a [dynamic provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/openebs), which is a standard Kubernetes external storage plugin.
+The primary task of OpenEBS PV provisioner is to initiate the volume provisioning to application PODS, and to implement the Kubernetes specification for PVs.

 m-apiserver exposes storage REST API and takes the bulk of volume policy processing and management.